-She got her Master degree in hydrogeology at University of Aarhus, Denmark in 1993 and completed
+She obtained her Masters Degree in hydrogeology at University of Aarhus, Denmark in 1993 and completed

 her PhD in hydro-geochemistry in1997 also at University of Aarhus.
-During her master studies she
+During her masters' studies she

-was attending 4 month at Université-Aix-Marseilles II, France.
+undertok a 4 month placement at Université-Aix-Marseilles II, France.
 As part of the PhD study she was half

 a year at Department of Land, Air and Water Resources at University of California in Davis, USA.